AleksandarKosev/pacman/README.md

 git clone https://github.com/AleksandarKosev/pacman
 cd pacman

-# You can even play it eve now by just running this(assuming you have python installed)
+# You can even play it even now by just running this(assuming you have python installed)
 python main.py
 # To access the game, open the browser and go to "localhost:8080"